supertorpe/angular-app-01/README.md

 ## Build

-Run `ng build:app` to build the project.
-The build artifacts will be stored in the `dist/app` directory.
+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist` directory.
 Use the `-prod` flag for a production build.

-## Build library

-Run `ng build:lib` to build the library.
-The build artifacts will be stored in the `dist/lib` directory.

 ## Running unit tests